Capitol Debate Vanderbilt

 Tech v Truth: Tech always comes first, but truth is still important in close debates.

 Evidence: Include me on the email chain if there is one (firstname.lastname@example.org) or give me the speechdrop code.
-I will call for any evidence that seems sketchy or if a team tells me to.
+For PF, I will call for any evidence that seems sketchy or if a team tells me to.
+When I call for evidence, I generally try to evaluate which side had a more accurate interpretation of the evidence read, rather than form my own.
 I'm unwilling to call for evidence that isn't warranted well in speeches and will not make your evidence say things you don't say it says.

 Speaker Points: I give higher speaks to people who debate the flow the best.
 I'm not a "speaker point fairy", so don't expect a 30 from me unless you do something miraculous.
 I don't necessarily have a baseline for speaker points because I think that every round is different.

-Theory: I won't say I'm unwilling to vote on potential abuse, but there needs to be well articulated standards for me to vote on it.
+Theory/T: I'll listen to any silly theory argument you want to read, but there needs to be well articulated standards for me to vote on it.
+In terms of topicality specifically, I look for debaters to compare visions of the topic and explain why one is preferable to the other.
+TVA and a topical case list are super helpful in T debates - you should probably give them.
+I won't say I'm unwilling to vote on potential abuse, but there needs to be well articulated standards for me to vote on it.
 It's probably an uphill battle for you to win here.
 I would much rather vote on proven abuse if that's possible.
+RVIs are probably a no-go but you can try if you want.

 1) I have a pretty high threshold to vote on theory debates.
 I'm most comfortable listening to T, vagueness/spec, and disclosure arguments.
 Anything beyond this is something i've never run or debated against before, so while I could vote on something else, it's less likely than one of those.
 Any 1AC or 1NC positions you've read before should be on the wiki, please don't make me vote disclosure.